 One of our major goals in 2021 was to "increase a sense of individual ownership, belonging and understanding.
 Ensure transparency and clear communication."
-One of the ways we tackled this was to create a Woonwinkel Code of Conduct that holds us to standards for interacting and communicating with each other.
+One of the ways we tackled this was to create a Woonwinkel Team Culture Guide that holds us to standards for interacting and communicating with each other.

 A culture of empathy, support, and respect for each other.

 A culture where we value differences to make us stronger.